owenbrooks/owenbrooks.github.io/src/content/blog/constructing-a-valid-macho.md

 description: 'What is the simplest executable we can make run on MacOS?'
 ---

 The Mach-O file format is the binary file format of executables on MacOS and iOS.
 The aim of this post is not just to explain the general structure of a Mach-O file, but also to detail which specific components are required to be present in the file for a modern[^1] MacOS kernel to agree to load and execute it.
+Since existing compilers and linkers targetting MacOS can create Mach-O files just fine, this information is useful if you are creating your own compiler or linker.
 We’ll write some Rust code to generate the bytes that make up a Mach-O file, building up from machine code until we have an executable file.

 [^1]: MacOS Sonoma 14.4 running on an M1 MacBook Pro